material-components/material-components-android/docs/components/BottomSheetDialogFragment.md

 ## Fullscreen mode

-The BottomSheet will be rendered fullscreen (edge to edge) if the navigationBar is transparent on API 21 and above.
+On API 21 and above the BottomSheet will be rendered fullscreen (edge to edge) if the navigationBar is transparent, and `enableEdgeToEdge` is true.
 It can automatically add insets if any of `paddingBottomSystemWindowInsets`, `paddingLeftSystemWindowInsets`, or `paddingRightSystemWindowInsets` are set to true in the style, either by updating the style passed to the constructor, or by updating the default style specified by the `bottomSheetDialogTheme` attribute in your theme.

 `BottomSheetDialog` will also add padding to the top when the BottomSheet slides under the status bar to prevent content from being drawn underneath it.